Cosh gradient systems and tilting: Introduction

 The spatially homogeneous Boltzmann equation describes the evolution of a density $f(v)$ of particles with velocity $v\in \nodes := \R^d$.
 The density evolves by collisions that exchange energy and momentum according to

 Here the pair $(v',v_*')$ is determined by $(v,v_*,n)\in \R^d\times\R^d\times\bbS^{d-1}$ through the perfect elastic collision law

-where $n$ is the normal of the plane of specular reflection parametrized by the vector pointing from particle $v$ to particle $v_*$.
-In particular, we consider an elastic collision only to happen if $(v-v_*,n)>0$.
+where $n$ is the normal of the plane of specular reflection parametrized by the vector pointing from particle $v$ to particle $v_*$ and $(\cdot)_+$ is the positive part.
+In particular, we consider an elastic collision only to happen if $(v-v_*) \cdot n >0$.
 Note, that this implies the involutionary identities

 that express the fact that after switching the roles of incoming and outgoing velocities we arrive at the same configuration.
 The collision law~\eqref{eq:collision-law} gives rise to the conservation of velocity and momentum